SFDC-Assets/sfconnect/README.md

 ## Installation Instructions

-The easiest way to get hands on with this demo is through <https://www.platformdemos.com>, but if you would rather clone this project for yourself, then follow the instructions below to get it up and running.
+The easiest way to try this demo is on <https://www.platformdemos.com>, but if you would rather clone this project for yourself, follow the instructions below.

 1. Setup your own [Heroku External Objects demo](https://github.com/gabesumner/heroku-external-objects) to get your own clone of the oData demo data.